 - It is pitch black in this layer.

-- Over 3/4 of the ocean ends in this layer.
+- Over 3/4 of the ocean bottoms out in this layer.

-- The name abyss comes from the Greek word meaning ‘no bottom.’
-They thought that the ocean had no bottom.
+- The name abyss comes from the Greek word meaning “no bottom.”

 - Only a few animals can be found living this deep in the ocean.